mrazomej/phd/src/chapter_01/section_03_information.md

 Finally, with all these concepts in hand, we can discuss the idea of information in the Shannon sense.

-### One person's entropy is another person's information.
+### One Person's Entropy is Another Person's Information

 So far, our discussion has focused on the concept of entropy.
 We first derived the Shannon entropy from three basic principles that a metric of uncertainty